ajmesa9891/impl/README.md

-`impl` and `goimpl` are a library and tool to generate method stubs for implementing interfaces in golang (IDE type functionality).
+`impl` and `goimpl` are a library and a tool to generate method stubs for implementing interfaces in golang (IDE type functionality).

 You type